-The NCI says that in addition to discussing one’s feelings with healthcare professionals and a trusted support group, it may help to keep a journal and write down one’s feelings in order to fully process them.
+The NCI says that in addition to discussing one’s feelings with healthcare professionals and a trusted support group, it may help to keep a journal and

 In another vlog, Nance said that people can sometimes use these negative emotions for leverage.
 For instance, experiencing anger helped her understand that she did not want cancer to take hold of her entire life.

 “You have every right to get angry, and I almost encourage that you get angry because it is that fire that’s going to make you get up and say ‘you know what, OK, I’ve got cancer, but I [will not] continue to dwell on the negative aspects of this disease anymore.’
 And that’s what I had to ultimately do.”

 “You have cancer, but don’t let it have you,” added Nance.